arfianz/minikube-kvm-ingress-nginx-frontend/README.md

 ```bash
 kubectl get deployments
 ```
+Here we can see the **READY 1/1** column, it’s the number of Pods ready and the total that must be started.

 ### How to Expose a Deployment with a Service?

 Like for the Deployment, create a configuration file and apply it.
-The configuration file is named frontend-service.yaml:
+The configuration file is named **frontend-service.yaml**:

 ```bash
 nano frontend-service.yaml